Prior Approval Request (PAR) Process

 The PAR Process

 - Academic unit initiates recruitment process.
-At a minimum there must be a posting on the UT Austin Faculty Recruitment Website except in the case of Visiting, 0%-time, or Adjunct appointments.
+At a minimum there must be a posting on the UT Austin Faculty Careers page except in the case of Visiting, 0%-time, or Adjunct appointments.

 - Candidate applies for position.
-It is important at this stage to collect data for the applicant pool statistics chart and appointment processes summary.
+It is important at this stage to collect data for the appointment processes summary.

 - Academic unit chooses candidate(s), conducts interviews, and may even begin informal negotiations, but does not yet make a formal offer.